How to Wash Sweaters and Knitwear

 Pop-Up Dryer

-Please ensure that all of the Sweater Care Kit items are completely dried before putting them back in the jute bag.
+Please ensure that all of the Sweater Care Collection items are completely dried before putting them back in the jute bag.
 Give your knits extra love by folding them mindfully and storing them in an airy environment with minimal moisture.

 Comments